Xubaidu/byte-camp/README.md

 # byte-camp

-This repo records the homework and notes of byte-camp :)
+This repository records the homework and notes of backend training camp campaigned by bytedance :)